-- (a) An applicant for the grant of a qualifying aerodrome operator certificate must provide the Director with an exposition which must contain- - (1) a statement signed by the chief executive, on behalf of the applicant's organisation, confirming that the exposition and any included manuals- - (i) define the organisation and demonstrate its means and methods for ensuring ongoing compliance with this Part; and - (ii) is to be complied with at all times; and - (2) the titles and names of the senior person or persons required by rules 139.401(a)(1) and 139.401(a)(2); and - (3) the duties and responsibilities of the senior person or persons required by rules 139.401(a)(1) and 139.401(a)(2) including matters for which they have responsibility to deal directly with the Director or the Authority on behalf of the organisation; and - (4) if applicable, an organisation chart showing lines of responsibility of the senior person or persons required by rules 139.401(a)(1) and 139.401(a)(2); and
+- (a) An applicant for the grant of a qualifying aerodrome operator certificate must provide the Director with an exposition which must contain- - (1) a statement signed by the chief executive, on behalf of the applicant's organisation, confirming that the exposition and any included manuals- - define the organisation and demonstrate its means and methods for ensuring ongoing compliance with this Part; and - (ii) is to be complied with at all times; and

-- (5) any limitations on the use of the aerodrome established under rule 139.403; and - (6) a description of the safeguards for public protection required by rule 139.405; and - (7) the procedures required by rule 139.407 for the notification of aerodrome data and information; and - (8) the internal quality assurance system required by rule 139.409; and - (9) the procedures required by rule 139.411 for the collection and reporting of traffic movement data: and - (10) the procedures and precautions required by rule 139.413 for any works on the aerodrome; and - (11) the procedures required by rule 139.415(2) for management and control of documents necessary for the provision and operation of the aerodrome; and - (12) procedures for controlling, amending, and distributing the exposition. - (b) The exposition must, in addition to the matters specified in that paragraph, include any requirements or procedures that are necessary to manage risks relating to any of the following matters that have been identified in the aeronautical study required by rule 139.21: - (1) aerodrome design requirements including physical characteristics, obstacle limitation surfaces, visual aids, equipment and installations, and runway end safety areas: - (2) aerodrome emergency plan: - (3) rescue and firefighting: - (4) wildlife hazard management: - (5) aerodrome maintenance:
+- (1A) all of the documentation required by rule 100.3(b) to establish and maintain the system for safety management; and - (1B) if a DAMP is required (see rule 99.5 and section 114 of the Act) a DAMP meeting the requirements of Part 99 and of the Act; and - (2) the titles and names of the senior person or persons required by rules 139.401(a)(1) and (2); and - (3) the duties and responsibilities of the senior person or persons required by rules 139.401(a)(1) and (2), including- - (i) matters for which they have responsibility to deal directly with the Director or the Authority on behalf of the organisation; and - (ii) responsibilities for safety management; and - (4) if applicable, an organisation chart showing lines of responsibility of the senior person or persons required by rules 139.401(a)(1) and (2); and - (5) any limitations on the use of the aerodrome established under rule 139.403; and - (6) a description of the safeguards for public protection required by rule 139.405; and - (6A) information identifying the lines of safety responsibility within the organisation; and - (7) the procedures required by rule 139.407 for the notification of aerodrome data and information; and - (8) reserved - (9) the procedures required by rule 139.411 for the collection and reporting of traffic movement data: and - (10) the procedures and precautions required by rule 139.413 for any works on the aerodrome; and

+- (11) the procedures required by rule 139.415(2) for management and control of documents necessary for the provision and operation of the aerodrome; and

+- (12) procedures for controlling, amending, and distributing the exposition.

+- (b) The exposition must, in addition to the matters specified in paragraph (a), include any requirements or procedures that are necessary to manage risks relating to any of the following matters that have been identified in the aeronautical study required by rule 139.21:

+- (1) aerodrome design requirements including physical characteristics, obstacle limitation surfaces, visual aids, equipment and installations, and runway end safety areas:

+- (2) aerodrome emergency plan:

+- (3) rescue and firefighting:

+- (4) wildlife hazard management:

+- (5) aerodrome maintenance:

 - (6) visual aids for navigation maintenance and checking:

 - (7) aerodrome air traffic services:

 - (8) apron management services:

 - (9) aerodrome inspection programme:

 - (10) ground vehicles:

 - (11) protection of navigation aids and ATS facilities:

 - (12) aerodrome condition notification.

 - (c) An exposition required under this subpart may adopt, by reference, a requirement in Subparts B and C for the purpose of mitigating or managing a risk identified in the aeronautical study required by rule 139.21 or rule 139.457.

-- (d) The exposition must remain acceptable to the Director.
+(d) The applicant's exposition must be acceptable to the Director.